Novel Writing Software: the tools you really need

 When you follow that process, one thing you’ll need to do is upload the book to Amazon.
-It is possible to send Word documents direct to KDP, and I know a lot of people use that option, but be aware the formatting is far from ideal if you do.
+It is possible to send Word documents direct to KDP, and I know many people use that option, but be aware the formatting is not ideal if you do.

 Komodo Edit is here.

-Kindle previewer is a Kindle emulator that you can use to check how your book will look on various types of Kindle.
-What I have found is that if you aren’t careful then your book can look good on one type of Kindle but terrible on another.
-Kindle Previewer allows you to quickly switch between Kindle versions and see how the book will look on each type.
+Kindle previewer is a Kindle emulator you can use to check how your book will look on various types of Kindle.
+What I have found is, if you aren’t careful, then your book can look good on one type of Kindle but terrible on another.
+Kindle Previewer allows you to switch between Kindle versions and see how the book will look on each type.

 Kindle Previewer is here.

 It’s much more satisfying to hold your finished book in your hands than it is to look at it on a screen.
 So, you’ll want to produce a paperback as well as a Kindle version.
 The easiest option is Createspace, which is also from Amazon and, again, free.

 I explain how to use Createspace to get your paperback available on Amazon in How to Self Publish on Createspace the Easy Way.

 I use Excel spreadsheets for planning and keeping track of progress on the chapters of the book.
 I include things like:

 - A one-sentence summary of the chapter